ExtendRealityLtd/VRTK/DOCUMENTATION.md

     * `Grip Left Model Path`: The model that represents the left grip button.
     * `Grip Right Model Path`: The model that represents the right grip button.
     * `Touchpad Model Path`: The model that represents the touchpad.
-    * `App Menu Model Path`: The model that represents the application menu button.
+    * `Button One Model Path`: The model that represents button one.
     * `System Menu Model Path`: The model that represents the system menu button.
  * **Element Highlighter Overrides:** A collection of highlighter overrides for each controller model sub element.
 If no highlighter override is given then highlighter on the Controller game object is used.
   * The available model sub elements are: